 Airline: United

-Transfer Capital One MIles to the Singapore KrisFlyer Program.
+Transfer Capital One Miles to the Singapore KrisFlyer Program.
 When transferred to the Singapore KrisFlyer Frequent Flier program, Capital One miles become Singapore KrisFlyer miles.
 Since Singapore KrisFlyer is a member of Star Alliance, you can use Singapore KrisFlyer Miles to book any Star Alliance partner, including United, which flies to Hawaii.

 17,500 Singapore KrisFlyer miles one-way in economy from anywhere in the United States to Hawaii.